What They Want (Schoolboy Q song): Critical reception

 "What They Want" was met with generally positive reviews from music critics.
 Luke Fox of Exclaim! called the song hypnotic and stated that Q outshines 2 Chainz on the song.
 Michael Madden of Consequence of Sound stated it had one of the album's standout productions.
 Jason Lipshutz of Billboard said, "Q is too serious-minded to stuff his debut with one-liners about booties, though, and instead pulls 2 Chainz into his murky world on "What They Want," a chilling stunner in which the headliner channels his aggression into peddling another bleak anthem to his supporters."
 Greg Whitt of Uproxx's Smoking Section said, "2 Chainz is so ubiquitous that just seeing his name on a tracklist screams cliche.
 Thankfully, his verse over Mike WiLL Made It’s subdued production on "What They Want" is about as 2 Chainz a verse that exists.
 Filled with delightfully odd non sequiturs and dopeboy freshness, the ATL Codeine Cowboy pairs with Q like lean and Sprite."
 Omar Burgess of HipHopDX stated, "listeners in search of lighter fare will likely gravitate toward "What They Want"."
 Maya Kalev of Fact said it is "a track that’s lyrically unambitious, but full of menace thanks to Q’s snarling flow."
 Nathan S of DJBooth stated, "Chainz is at his best when he’s at his most outrageous and borderline absurd, the exact opposite of Q, and the fact that the song still works is testament to ScHoolboy’s versatility, but it’s also one of the album’s least compelling tracks."

 Live performances

 Schoolboy Q and 2 Chainz performed "What They Want" at SXSW on March 11, 2014.
-Then on April 3, 2014, Schoolboy Q performed the song in front of a huge audience on Jimmy Kimmel Live!.
+Then on April 3, 2014, Schoolboy Q performed the song on Jimmy Kimmel Live!.